cmgoold/abayestest/README.md

 ), and [`jinja2`](
 https://github.com/pallets/jinja/
 ) is used
-in the backend to construct the Stan model files.
+as a backend templating engine to construct the Stan model files dynamically.